Soltis13/Soltis13.github.io/README.md

-# Main portfolio for Bootcamp Homework
+# Main Portfolio for Bootcamp Homework
   Projects captured here based on work in bootcamp_homeowrk folder